Skip to main content

 Department of the Navy The Secretary of the Navy should: document and provide information to contracting officials that describes available reverse auction providers and platforms, and any associated fee structures; and provide guidance, as appropriate, to contracting officials to ensure that they compare the options that are available to them when considering whether to use reverse auctions.
 (Recommendation 6)

 DOD agreed with this recommendation.
 In July 2022, Navy officials told us that a proposed revision to the Federal Acquisition Regulation (FAR) would help address this recommendation.
-The FAR rule was finalized on July 30, 2024 and will be effective as of August 29, 2024.
-The rule is consistent with this recommendation, and includes a requirement for agencies to make the details of contracts or agreements for reverse auction services, including the provider's fee structure, available to contracting officers for consideration when determining whether to use a reverse auction service provider.
-Navy officials stated that they will distribute the final rule to contracting officials along with any Navy-unique information that may be needed.
-As of August 2024, Navy officials have drafted correspondence to contracting officials and said they expect to distribute it before the end of the fiscal year.
+The FAR rule, effective as of August 29, 2024, is consistent with this recommendation, and includes a requirement for agencies to make the details of contracts or agreements for reverse auction services, including the provider's fee structure, available to contracting officers for consideration when determining whether to use a reverse auction service provider.
+As of September 2024, Navy officials distributed the final rule to contracting officials and advised contracting officials to consider any reverse auction provider's or platform's fee structures and compare options when considering whether to use reverse auctions.
+The FAR rule and Navy guidance should help contracting officials when determining how, when, and under what circumstances to use - or not - a reverse auction.
+Navy officials also advised contracting officials that they were not aware of an active contract with a reverse auction provider across the Department of the Navy, and asked that if any were in use, that information be provided to the Navy's procurement office, who would then distribute the relevant information to contracting officials.

 Department of the Navy The Secretary of the Navy should clarify with FedBid how FedBid's fee cap will be calculated.
 (Recommendation 7)